Powerlearnproject/se-assignment-day-2-git-and-github-wrachealw/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Go to github.
+Open the repository you want o make changes.
+Click on the edit button and make your changes.
+To save click on commit changes button then the changes done are saved, commited.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+Branching aids when working on a project expecially updates. you create a branch fro the main depository where the changes ocuur then you commit changes.
+A pop up tab will pop. when saving click create branch. you rename the branch and work from there.
+Once done with editing the branch create a pull request and confirm. the branch will be joined to the main and it is safe o delete the branch.
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+To join the branch repository to the main depository.
+When working with deerwnt developers measure can be se in that to join branch to main permission from administrators must be needed which ensures the code is reviewed and clean.
+Incase of mistakes it can be corrected as a team.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+forking it creates a separate copy on a remote server. cloning from remote to private or laptop server.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.